shervinea/cheatsheet-translation/vi/cs-229-linear-algebra.md

 **14. Vector-vector ― There are two types of vector-vector products:**

-&#10230; Vector-vector ― Có hai loại phép nhân vector-vector:
+&#10230; Vectơ/vectơ ― Có hai loại phép nhân vectơ/vectơ:

 <br>

 **15. inner product: for x,y∈Rn, we have:**

-&#10230; Phép nhân inner: với x,y∈Rn, ta có:
+&#10230; phép nhân inner: với x,y∈Rn, ta có:

 <br>

 **16. outer product: for x∈Rm,y∈Rn, we have:**

-&#10230; Phép nhân outer: với x∈Rm,y∈Rn, ta có:
+&#10230; phép nhân outer: với x∈Rm,y∈Rn, ta có:

 <br>

 **17. Matrix-vector ― The product of matrix A∈Rm×n and vector x∈Rn is a vector of size Rn, such that:**

-&#10230; Ma trận - Vector ― Phép nhân giữa ma trận A∈Rm×n và vector x∈Rn là một vector có kích thước Rn:
+&#10230; Ma trận/vectơ ― Phép nhân giữa ma trận A∈Rm×n và vectơ x∈Rn là một vectơ có kích thước Rn:

 <br>

 **18. where aTr,i are the vector rows and ac,j are the vector columns of A, and xi are the entries of x.**

-&#10230; với aTr,i là các vector hàng và ac,j là các vector cột của A, và xi là các phần tử của x.
+&#10230; với aTr,i là các vectơ hàng và ac,j là các vectơ cột của A, và xi là các phần tử của x.

 <br>

 **19. Matrix-matrix ― The product of matrices A∈Rm×n and B∈Rn×p is a matrix of size Rn×p, such that:**

-&#10230; Ma trận - ma trận ― Phép nhân giữa ma trận A∈Rm×n và B∈Rn×p là một ma trận kích thước Rn×p:
+&#10230; Ma trận/ma trận ― Phép nhân giữa ma trận A∈Rm×n và B∈Rn×p là một ma trận kích thước Rn×p:

 <br>

 **20. where aTr,i,bTr,i are the vector rows and ac,j,bc,j are the vector columns of A and B respectively**

-&#10230; với aTr,i,bTr,i là các vector hàng và ac,j,bc,j lần lượt là các vector cột của A and B.
+&#10230; với aTr,i,bTr,i là các vectơ hàng và ac,j,bc,j lần lượt là các vectơ cột của A và B.

 <br>